ManticoreGamesInc/platform-documentation/src/api/vehicle.md

         -- Decrease the acceleration of the vehicle by 80% other.accelerationRate = other.accelerationRate * 0.2
-        -- Shrink the turn radius by 80%, this will allow the vehicle to make tighter turns other.turnRadius = other.tireFriction * 0.2
+        -- Shrink the turn radius by 80%, this will allow the vehicle to make tighter turns -- turnRadius only supported for FourWheeledVehicle type. if other:IsA("FourWheeledVehicle") then
+            other.turnRadius = other.tireFriction * 0.2
+        end
     end
 end